 The Clinical Psychology program prepares students to work in the mental health field and includes theoretical training and practical experience in psychological assessment and intervention.
-Graduates of the plan meet the requirements for licensure as Professional Counselors and/or Psychological Associates (LPC or LPA).
+Graduates of the plan meet the academic requirements for licensure as Professional Counselors and/or Psychological Associates (LPC or LPA).
+Admission requirements include the GRE examination, a statement of interest, and reference letters.